PeterOndrik/Sy2Parser/README.md

 </td>
 </tr>
 </table>
-The Sy2 Parser is provided as dynamic link library sy2parser.dll.
+The Sy2 Parser is provided as dynamic link library in bin\Release\Win32\sy2parser.dll.
-The programming interface consists of C-style functions which signatures are availale in sy2parser_api.h.
+The programming interface consists of C-style functions which signatures are availale in Sy2Parser.C\sy2parser_api.h.

 ## Read ABS after parsing